Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Optional fields improved the model

-Product Tradeoff — Simplicity vs. signal: An early version of the API required significantly more fields to ensure high auto-approval rates from day one.
-Partner feedback during the grocery integration was clear: they would integrate a 5-field API this quarter, or a 15-field API never.
-The tiered mandatory/optional approach was the compromise.
-Ship fast with fewer requirements, then improve accuracy over time as partners opted into sending more data.
+Tradeoff: simplicity vs. signal.
+An early draft of the API required far more fields so auto-approval rates would look good from day one.
+Partner feedback during the grocery integration killed it: they would integrate a 5-field API this quarter, a 15-field API never.
+Tiered fields were the compromise.
+Launch with low requirements, then earn accuracy as partners opt into sending more.

 04 · The Automation Line